Life after SSRI

 I used to be called a nerd back when that meant something.

-School at the time was organised exactly according to the Hollywood cliché: the popular boys were good at sports, the popular girls were good at being pretty and gossiping, then there was a large mass of ordinary kids, and at the bottom of the social hierarchy were the nerds, who existed only to be made fun of.
+School at the time was organised exactly according to the Hollywood cliché: the popular boys were good at sports, the popular girls were good at being pretty, then there was a large mass of ordinary kids, and at the bottom of the social hierarchy were the nerds, who existed only to be made fun of.

 I was firmly in the nerd category, and I knew it.
 Oh, I knew.
-I may have been socially awkward but I have never been stupid.
+I may be socially awkward but I have never been stupid.

-With that as background, you will understand that when I found myself sharing an office with the most beautiful woman in the world at the age of twenty-nine, I found the situation a little difficult to handle.
+With that as background, you will understand that when at the age of twenty-nine I found myself sharing an office with the most beautiful woman in the world, I found the situation a little difficult to handle.

 You can keep your Marilyn Monroes, your Helens of Troy, your lost Lenores.
-When I first laid eyes upon her in a dingy office in a sleepy provincial town, I gazed upon something otherworldly.
-Words utterly fail to describe the experience.
-To give you an idea of what it was like, I would need an extremely powerful searchlight to shine in your eyes, a sound system normally used for stadium rock concerts aimed directly at your ears, and the world's most foremost whiskey distillers to pour their finest single malts directly onto your brain.
+When I first laid eyes upon her in a dingy office in a sleepy provincial town, I gazed upon something out of this world.

-Not only was she absolutely perfect physically and did she have the voice of an angel, apparently whatever god created her must have been in a good mood that day, because she was kind and charming as well, a beautiful person inside and out.
+Not only was she absolutely perfect physically and did she have the voice of an angel, whatever god created her must have been in a generous mood on the day, because she was kind and charming as well, a beautiful person inside and out.

 And that's not all.

-In the world's most bizarre plot twist... we actually got on quite well.
+In the world's most unexpected plot twist... we actually got on quite well.

 She even said some things to me that might be considered mildly flirtatious, and I know they might be because I relayed them incredulously to various experts including my psychiatrist, who said "It sounds like she's being mildly flirtatious, why don't you just ask her out?"